-Also, 10 deaths have been reported for the week of August 27-September 2, according to The New York Times’ interactive COVID-19 tracking dashboard, which is current as of September 19, 2023.
+Also, 29 deaths have been reported for the week ending January 27, according to The New York Times’ interactive COVID-19 tracking dashboard, which is current as of February 20.
 Data for more recent weeks are incomplete.

 The CDC also tracks variants and sub-variants of the virus that causes COVID-19 and provides estimates of variant proportions, regionally and nationally.
 For the latest results of the CDC’s variant surveillance, see the data below or visit its COVID Data Tracker page.

 The CDC is monitoring the evolution of the virus that causes COVID-19.
 Some evolutionary lineages include key variations that may reduce the effectiveness of some treatments or increase the virus’ ability to spread.

 Amid evolving COVID-19 variants and the unknown impact of long COVID on millions of Americans and tens of thousands of Arkansans, ACHI is redoubling its commitment to combating misinformation regarding COVID-19 treatment and prevention.